Looking for a decent interest rate for your current account? We look at the best options for earning interest on your in-credit balances.

 The Virgin Money current account offers a market-leading rate of 2.02% AER.

-While this is limited to the first £1,000 in the account, it does come with a linked access savings account with a rate of 0.5% meaning your larger pot of savings could earn more than the Santander account mentioned above while still allowing you to withdraw your cash easily.
+While this is limited to the first £1,000 in the account, it does come with a linked access savings account with a rate of 0.5% (this will fall to 0.35% from 27 April).

 Nationwide - 2%

 Nationwide offers a decent rate of 2% on its FlexDirect Current Account.

 The rate is fixed on balances up to £1,500 for the first 12 months, after this time the rate falls to 0.25%, which is variable.

 So, in your first year, you could pocket £30 from your savings.

 Nationwide allows you to hold one account in a sole name and one in a joint name, so a couple could triple the amount earning 2% to £4,500.